-A quartet of children took part in the regional stage of a national competition after achieving spelling par excellence in their year group.
+A trio of pupils from a Morpeth school recently took part in the regional stage of a competition after achieving spelling par excellence in their year group.

-They had 100 words to learn during the Chantry heat and another 50 were added for the regional stage –including clothing items and school subjects.
+They had 100 words to learn during the Chantry heats and another 50 were added for the regional stage.

 All three performed very well – improving on their accomplishments in earlier heats – and as Izzy finished fourth overall, she will now compete at the national final in Cambridge in July.

 She said: “Taking part improved both my French and my confidence.

 “I am not a particularly sporty person, so I thought this was a great opportunity for me to do something in which my strengths lie.”

 Ben said: “The French Spelling Bee was a chance to represent the school and I thoroughly enjoyed every part of it.

 “It proved to me that if I put my mind to something and stay dedicated, I can do it.”